-After proving existence of $\mathcal{M}^$ , Gretsky, Ostroy, and Zame (1992) decentralize it as a competitive equilibrium, namely, the core of the matching game among women and men.
-One can also think of freely entering firms hiring workers x and capital y in competitive markets.
-So, all our theory applies to equilibrium sorting in such markets.
+Gretsky, Ostroy, and Zame (1992) prove existence and show that $\mathcal{M}^$ is the core of the matching game among women x and men y, or workers x and capital y.
+They also show that solutions can be decentralized as a competitive equilibrium.
+So, our theory applies to equilibrium sorting in such markets.